vcidst/minimal-mistakes/_posts/2020-03-06-scamming-with-upi.md

 author_profile: false
 ---

 Sorry for the clickbait, I only made ₹5(¢6).
-This is the story of how someone tried to scam me. 🤫
+This is the story of how someone tried to scam me on phone for ₹20,000, unsucessfully. 🤫

 🚨 Stay safe from UPI Scammers! 🚨
 🚨 Don't Scan QR Codes with an expectation to receive any payment! 🚨